floriandorau/aks-management-cli/README.md

 aks context add {cluster-name} {resource-group} {subscription-id}
 ```

-You can add multiple context to your config.
-If the cluster name matches the output of `kubectl config current-context`, `aks` can automatically use the correct settings for cluster name, resource group and its coresponding subscription.
+You can add multiple contexts to your configuration.
+If the cluster name matches the output of `kubectl config current-context`, `aks` can automatically use the correct settings for cluster name, resource group and its corresponding subscription.

 ### List configured contexts

-If you want to know, which context is already added to you `aks` configuration youn can use the following command.
+If you want to know, which context is already added to your `aks` configuration you can use the following command.

 ```bash
 aks context list